 According to current statistics, at some point in your life, you will know someone who is being abused by their partner.
 This also means that someone you know may actually be an abusive partner: a good friend, family member or co-worker.
 Once you know or suspect this is happening, it is very hard to know what to do.
 In many cases, it will not be obvious.
-They will not just come out and tell you.
-You will not see bruises or hear fighting.
-They may even seem to be just fine when you do see them together.
+They may not just come out and tell you.
+You may not see bruises or hear fighting.
+They may even seem to be just fine when you see them together.
 If someone gets into a new relationship, changes will seem normal.
 You may not see your friend as much.
-Your family member may not coming to events as often as they used to do.
+Your family member may not come to events as often as they used to do.
 Then things will begin to change.
 They might break dates and make excuses.
 Your co-worker may miss work or call in sick more frequently.
 Their partner may start making a majority of the decisions.
 Your friend may deny any problems or minimize them by saying their partner has been under a lot of stress.
 You may not know what is going on, but something about it makes you uncomfortable.
 These may be signs of abuse.

 Remember, most abuse is NOT physical.
 Not all bad behavior in a relationship is abuse.
 Abusers come in all shapes, all personalities, and all professions.
 If you are unsure, talk to a domestic violence advocate.
 They can help you identify what you see and give you some suggestions on what to do to help.

-Before you bring up the subject, find out all you can about domestic violence.
 For more information see the National Domestic Violence Hotline.

 Encourage your friend to do things with you and with other friends.
 Encourage them to take part in activities outside of their relationship with their partner.

-Help you friend focus on safety and to explore resources in the community.
+Help your friend focus on safety and to explore resources in the community.
 Help them see the pattern in the abuser’s behavior and to figure out ways to be safe during incidents.
 Remember your friend knows their partner better than you – do not assume you know the abusive partners’ behavior.
 Your friend is the expert in the relationship.

 When someone you know and/or love is being abused, the first thing to remember is that you cannot fix it.
 Our first reactions are to panic and jump in, start telling them what to do, and what you would do.
 We urge you to not do any of these things–it will not help your friend.
 If you are not sure if someone is being abused, the best thing you can do is to learn about intimate partner violence.
 Read about all the different forms it can take.
 Talk to a domestic violence advocate about what you are seeing and what resources are available.
 If you have been abused in your past, this could be especially troubling for you.
 Seek support for yourself as well.